Star

 The Dauntless

-traverses the Bajoran wormhole to enter the Gamma Quadrant
+traverses the Bajoran wormhole to enter the Gamma

-member of the USS Sarek
+former member of the USS Sarek crew.

 (“Death Threat, Part 2”)